Want to become plastic-free in HK?

 Location: G/F, 16 Tsun Yuen Street, Happy Valley

-Is zero waste possible?
+Is zero waste in Hong Kong possible?

 Living a true zero waste lifestyle where no waste is created is difficult.
 However, adopting a zero-waste mentality has clear environmental, social, and economic benefits.